 The arrangement of elements in a piece of art that creates a sense of visual equilibrium.

 A paint substance which holds together the pigment and ensures that it sticks to surfaces.
-Also gives the paint a uniform consistency.
+A binder also gives the paint a uniform consistency.

 Painting process where the artist roughly establishes the composition and structure of the subject.
 It’s a popular technique with portrait artists.